berkde/fabrick-api/README.md

-The Fabrick API Integration Project is a comprehensive Java-based solution designed to seamlessly interact with the Fabrick API, facilitating the retrieval and manipulation of account and transaction information.
+The Fabrick API Project is a comprehensive Java-based solution designed to seamlessly interact with the Fabrick API, facilitating the retrieval and manipulation of account and transaction information.
 This project encapsulates various components such as configurations, controllers, entities, exceptions, mappers, models, repositories, services, and utility classes to create a robust and efficient API integration system.

 ## Key Features: